The Homotopy Braces Formality Morphism: Actions of Br and KS

-where $\mathit{Fund}(\cdot)$ denotes the fundamental chain, is a $\mu$ Maurer-Cartan element, for $\mu$ the element of Figure \ref{fig:PTmc} in the total space of $\PT$. \end{lemma} \begin{proof} The spaces $\SC^{2}(0,n)$ form a non symmetric sub-operad which is isomorphic to the nonsymmetric version of $\FM_1$ (Stasheff's associahedra).
-It has a natural stratification and the chains associated to strata span a suboperad of $C(\SC^{2}(0,n))$ which is isomorphic to the non-symmetric $A_\infty$ operad.
+in the total space of $\PT$. \end{lemma} To be more concrete, the element $\mu$ defines a map from the (degree shifted) Lie operad into $\PT$.
+But $\op M'(0)$ is a $\PT$ algebra and hence in particular a Lie algebra.
+Hence it makes sense to speak about Maurer-Cartan elements in this Lie algebra (the $\mu$-Maurer-Cartan elements). \begin{proof} The spaces $\SC^{2}(0,n)$ form a non symmetric sub-operad which is isomorphic to the nonsymmetric version of $\FM_1$ (Stasheff's associahedra).
+It has a natural stratification and the chains associated to strata span a suboperad of $C(\SC^{2}(0,n))$ which is isomorphic to the non-symmetric $A_\infty$-operad.
 The fundamental chains $\mathit{Fund}(\SC^{2}(0,n))$ correspond to the generators $a_n$ ($n=2,3,\dots$).
 The $\mu$-Maurer Cartan equation for $\nu$ translates into the usual relations expressing the differential of $a_n$ in terms of the $a_j$, $j<n$. \end{proof}

 With this Maurer-Cartan element, we obtain a $\Br$-$C(\FM_2)$ bimodule structure on

 The differential has the form

 where $\partial$ is the boundary operator, i.e., the differential on $\op M'$, and $d_\nu$ is the part contributed by the twisting.
 It in turn has two terms.
 For a chain $c$